Mouliga/M2_EmbSys-/Project/1_Requirements/README.md

 ID   |        Description
 ---- | -----------------------------------------------------------------------
-HLR1 |   It shall controls the data and sense the devices HLR2 |   It shall transfers the data,when the data is received HLR3 |   It sahll recives the data, when the data is transfered HLR4 |   It shall measures the moisture level
+HLR1 |   It shall controls the data and sense the devices HLR2 |   It shall controls the position of pipe
+HLR3 |   It shall transports water from one place to another HLR4 |   It shall measures the moisture level
-HRL5 |   It shall measures the temperature and air surrounding environment HLR6 |   It shall automatically ON/OFF the circuit
+HRL5 |   It shall automatically ON/OFF the circuit

 # Low Level Rquirements:
 ID   |        Description                                                    | HRL ID
 ---- | --------------------------------------------------------------------- | -------------
 LLR1 |   Arduino contols the data of the devices used                        |  HLR1
-LLR2 |   Bluetooth module can transfer and receive the data and vice-versa   |  HLR2,HLR3 LLR3 |   Moisture sensor detects the water content of the soil               |  HLR4 LLR4 |   Temperature and Humidity sensor detects the water frequency and air |  HLR5 LLR5 |   Relay circuit allows automatic ON/OFF the circuit                   |  HLR6
+LLR2 |   Servo motor ensures the equal distribution of water to soil         |  HLR2 LLR3 |   Moisture sensor detects the water content of the soil               |  HLR4 LLR4 |   Water pump supplies water to plant surroundings                     |  HLR3
+LLR5 |   Relay circuit allows automatic ON/OFF the circuit                   |  HLR5